 Trials are set by the Judicial Assistant upon request/motion.
 A pre-trial Order will be sent to both parties requiring mediation.

 Traffic Court/Criminal/Misdemeanor Cases Divisions H/NC

-All Criminal and Misdemeanor cases are heard on Wednesdays ONLY at 1:30 p.m. (unless calendar is suspended).
+All Criminal and Misdemeanor cases are heard on Wednesdays and Thursdays.

 Petitions to Expunge and/or Seal are set on Wednesdays at 1:30 p.m. - Notice must be filed with the Clerk of Court.
 The Court can also review these motions in chambers without the need for a Court Hearing.

 VOPs are set on Wednesday at 2:00 p.m.